Letter to Unitholders

 Final Thoughts and Our Annual General Meeting

-As I said in my letter last year, when we announced a new vision and strategy for Artis three years ago, some people were excited about our unconventional plan; however, others were hesitant, if not outright opposed.
-We knew we would need to earn people’s trust through successful execution and results.
-External factors have made the past couple of years very difficult, but history has demonstrated that there will always be ebbs and flows, periods of time when the economy provides tailwinds for our business and periods when it creates headwinds.
-While we did not identify a buyer for the REIT through our strategic review process, we will continue to focus on the big picture.
+When we announced a new vision and strategy for Artis four years ago, some people were excited about our unconventional plan while others were hesitant, if not outright opposed.
+We knew we would have to earn people’s trust through successful execution and results.
+External factors have made the past three years very difficult, but history has demonstrated that there will always be ebbs and flows, periods of time when the economy provides tailwinds for our business and periods when it creates headwinds.
+We will continue to focus on the big picture.
 This means focusing on the value of our units, not the price of our units.
-We are confident that with the continued execution of our plan, clear communication, and demonstrating a track record of success, we will be able to narrow the gap between the value and price of our units, and our owners will be rewarded in the long term.
-Rest assured, we will do our best to stay true to the commitment we presented to our owners in March 2021.
-All of this will require patience, a fundamental criteria of value investing.
-We know this patience is not easy to maintain with the decline we have seen in our unit price, but I believe we will see the benefit on the other side as interest rates decrease and real estate values begin to increase.
+We are confident that with the right plan and its effective execution, we will be able to narrow the gap between the value and price of our units, and our owners will be rewarded in the long term.
+We will continue to stay true to the commitment we presented to our owners in March 2021.
+This will require patience, a fundamental criteria of value investing.
+We know this patience is not easy to maintain, but I believe we will see the benefit on the other side as interest rates continue to decrease and real estate values begin to increase.

-Thank you for trusting us with your capital.
-While we still have a lot of work ahead of us, we look forward to the rest of 2024 with even greater determination and resolve to work hard for our unitholders and to deliver stronger results.
+Most importantly, thank you for trusting us with your capital.
+While we still have a lot of work ahead of us, we look forward to a successful 2025 with even greater determination and resolve to work hard for our unitholders and to close the gap between Artis’s trading price and the intrinsic value of our units.

-In closing, I invite all our stakeholders to join us in person at our next annual general meeting scheduled for 2:00 pm ET on May 23, 2024, at the Hilton Toronto hotel in downtown Toronto, Ontario.
+In closing, on behalf of the Board and management, I would like to extend an invitation to all our stakeholders to join us at our next annual general meeting, to be held at the Hilton Toronto hotel in downtown Toronto, Ontario, at 2:00 pm ET on May 27, 2025.
 I look forward to seeing you there.

 Samir A. Manji